Here is a list of the most frequent questions that we're asked.

 A regular workout for your core muscles, lower body and basic stretching will help you a lot.
 Whistler’s runs are quite long so it’s also good to go skiing for a day or two before you’re here (or on your first Sunday here) to get your legs ready.

-Most campers come to the camp on their own.
-But once you arrive in Whistler, you’ll be met by all of the other campers and be warmly welcomed into the camp family.
-From then on you’ll be hanging out with other like-minded riders. *A big part of camp is making relationships and new friends form around the world!
+90% campers come to the camp on their own (solo).
+Once you arrive in Whistler, you’ll be met by all of the other campers and be warmly welcomed into the camp family.
+From then on you’ll be living with and hanging out with other like-minded skiers from all around the world. *A big part of camp is making relationships and new friends form around the world!
 If you’d like to come camp with a friend or partner, that’s cool too.
 Just let us know if you’d like to be in the same room and we’ll make it happen.

 Yes, helmets are mandatory.
 If you have a helmet, please bring it and wear it.
 You can also rent good ones in town.